Tomshiii/ahk/README.md

 A lot of the code in the earliest versions of my scripts was either inspired by, or taken from [Taran (previous editor for LTT)](https://github.com/TaranVH/).
 His videos on ahk got me into fiddling around with it myself.
 These scripts were then further elaborated on, transformed into `ahk v2.0` compliant scripts and now mostly contains my own tinkerings with a sprinkle of additional libraries.

 > [!Important]
 > *A lot* of the development for this repo happens in the [dev](https://github.com/Tomshiii/ahk/tree/dev) branch before making its way into a release and these changes can remain over there for months at a time.
-I recommend checking out any [changes](https://github.com/Tomshiii/ahk/blob/dev/changelog.md) over there in case of important fixes, as well as the [Known Issues](https://github.com/users/Tomshiii/projects/2) and [Planned Changes](https://github.com/users/Tomshiii/projects/1) project pages to see if any small bugs/changes are currently being tracked/worked on.
+I recommend checking out any [changes](https://github.com/Tomshiii/ahk/blob/dev/changelog.md) over there in case of important fixes, as well as the [Planned Changes](https://github.com/users/Tomshiii/projects/1) project page to see if any small bugs/changes are currently being tracked/worked on.
 > ***However*** do be aware that the dev branch **is** in active development and any number of bugs/issues may still be present as I continue to iron things out.

 ***